Pattamundai: Politics

-Pattamundai Tehsil comes under Kendrapara parliament constituency and the current sitting MP is Anubhav Mohanty.
+Pattamundai Tehsil comes under Kendrapara parliament constituency and the current sitting MP is Baijayanta Panda.

 Economy

 The economy is mainly agrarian.
 Most of the people are still dependent on agriculture as their primary source of income.
 There is a complete absence of Secondary and Tertiary Sectors, except a few rice mills, banks and schools.
 One has to become a migrant in some distant part to get a job.
 A large number of people from Pattamundai, Aali and Rajnagar blocks of the district attribute their prosperity to their expertise in plumbing.
 Around one lakh people of these areas work as plumbers in different States of the country and other parts of the world, especially the Middle East countries.
 They pump in money through remittance's which has increased the purchasing power of the people.
 Pattamundai Bazar (ପଟ୍ଟାମୁଣ୍ଡାଇ ବଜାର), which used to be a weekly market for selling agricultural products, is now a very big market where one can find everything for day-to-day usage.
 Pattamundai is mainly a market around which people live.
-More than 0.5 million people of Pattamundai, Rajnagar, Aali, Rajkanika blocks directly or indirectly depend on the Pattamundai Market for their daily needs, making it a first choice of investment (ignoring the extortion by local Mafia).
+More than 0.5 million people of Pattamundai, Rajnagar, Aali, Rajkanika blocks directly or indirectly depend on the Pattamundai Market for their daily needs, making it a first choice of investment.
 There are a lot of wholesalers in the market who also sell in small or single quantity.
-Only the end retailer sells at MRP.